balajich/spring-cloud-session-2-microservices-dynamic-ports/README.md

 services are exposed  via gateway.
 User will access the services via gateway.
 All the services are developed using Java.
 The microservices run on random port and registers their service endpoint with service registry application.
 Gateway routes the requests to micorservices based on the information available in registry.
-**If you are not able to understand the first paragraph this is perfectly normal,Please watch my video to understan it better**
+**If you are not able to understand the first paragraph this is perfectly normal,Please watch my video to understand it better**

 Overview
 - Run employee-api service on 9000.
 Where it takes employee id and returns employee name.